Looking for the spookiest things to do for Halloween in Toronto? Trust this local goth girl to give you the best tips

 Haunted Distillery Walk

-Ghost hunters and history buffs visiting Toronto at Halloween will love this guided evening walk around the Distillery District, one of Toronto’s most popular areas.
+Ghost hunters and history buffs visiting Toronto at Halloween will love this guided evening walk around the Distillery District, one of Toronto’s most popular historic neighbourhoods.
 Follow your leader by lantern through the narrow cobblestone streets and hear all about the macabre and supernatural stories behind this Victorian-era neighbourhood.
 I’ve found this highly entertaining and good spooky fun.
 Dog friendly.
 Also available in French.

 Ghosts of the Village at Black Creek